EpistasisLab/Aliro/README.md

 | single-dash | th      | th [args] -seed 123 -model cnn.v2 -L2 true                                      |
 | double-dash | caffe   | caffe [args] --seed=123 --model=cnn.v2 --L2=true                                |
 | function    | matlab  | matlab [args w/o final arg] [final arg]\('seed',123,'model','cnn.v2','L2',true) |

+`capacity` is a number between in the range 0-1 (inclusive) that represents (the inverse of) the amount of instances of the program the FGMachine host system can run in parallel (as a heuristic); for example a `capacity` of 0.5 indicates that the host is only capable of running 2 instances of the program at once. `results` is the directory in which the experiment results must be written into (see below for more details). `results` can either be an absolute path, or a relative path, in which case it it relative to the FGMachine directory.

 FGMachine automatically reloads the `projects.json` file when it is changed.